cassgtz/comps-code/README.md

 ### `npm run deploy`

 Deploys the app to github pages.
-Open [https://cassgtz.github.io/comps-code/](https://cassgtz.github.io/comps-code/) to view it in your browser.\
+It creates a branch named `gh-pages` that hosts the app.\

-It creates a branch named `gh-pages` that hosts the app.
+Open [https://cassgtz.github.io/comps-code/](https://cassgtz.github.io/comps-code/) to view it in your browser.